Tohu Hiranga Awards

 Bob Henare Award

-Bob Henare was best known for his role at the Mental Health Commission and had years of Government experience.
+Bob Henare (Ngāpuhi and Ngāti Hine) was best known for his role at the Mental Health Commission and had years of Government experience, including as Chair of the Capital and Coast DHB for 17 years.

 The Bob Henare Award acknowledges and supports the professional achievements and high level of excellence of rangatahi Māori (under 25 years) working in/toward Māori mental health.